Last Updated on 12 October 2024 by Cycloscope

 Should you visit the Hadza Tribe?

-If you’ve read the above, you’re probably fascinated by these people and their lifestyle, so are we, but that doesn’t mean that visiting them is a good idea.
+If you’ve read the above, you’re probably fascinated by these people and their lifestyle, and so are we, but that doesn’t mean that visiting them is a good idea.

 Giving money directly to the Hadzabe won’t do any good either, as they have no such concept.
 It will only contribute to alcoholism and deaths from alcohol poisoning, further contributing to the loss of cultural knowledge.